justintadlock/custom-content-portfolio/readme.txt

 The plugin should work fine with any theme that's coded to WordPress standards.
 However, some features may not appear on the front end without direct integration by your theme author.

+= How do I add theme support? =

+If you're a theme author, you can declare theme support with the following code in your theme setup function:

+	add_theme_support( 'custom-content-portfolio' );

 = Where can I get support? =

-The official support forum for this plugin is located at [Theme Hybrid](http://themehybrid.com/support).
+The official support forum for this plugin is located at [Theme Hybrid](http://themehybrid.com/board/topics).

 == Screenshots ==